xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementtemplatestep-list-managementtemplate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the managementTemplate resources from the managementTemplate navigation property.
+Get the [managementTemplate](../resources/managedtenants-managementtemplate.md) resources associated with a [managementTemplateStep](../resources/managedtenants-managementtemplatestep.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).